fossasia/wp-tweet-feed-plugin/readme.txt

 Fewer "could not connect to Twitter" messages, new links (reply, retweet, favorite), new follow button, and avatar fixes

 == Changelog ==

+= 2.5.3 =
+* Don't force verification of Twitter's SSL certificate
+* Add support for Twitter Lists in shortcodes

 = 2.5.2 =
 * Don't force verification of Twitter's SSL certificate